Blooming Soyinka is using her MBA to connect African businesses and designers with the global market.

 To find out someone believed so much in my vision, gave me an immense sense of responsibility.
 Wherever I go now, I have to give back.
 I want to make sure those who are following behind me benefit from what I achieve.

-That sense of responsibility informs her work leading Africa Blooms, the fast-growing e-commerce company she founded with a mission to showcase goods designed and made by artisans throughout the Africa, with an emphasis on those created in disadvantaged communities.
+That sense of responsibility informs her work leading Africa Blooms, the fast-growing e-commerce company she founded with a mission to showcase goods designed and made by artisans throughout Africa, with an emphasis on those created in disadvantaged communities.

 Coming into the MBA program, I thought I was going to learn about business management, how to grow a company, but at the end of the day it was also a journey of self-discovery.